stacksgov/sips/sips/sip-16/sip-016-token-metadata.md

 Accessiblity of content is not covered by the standard.

-Properties other than resolvability of the token uri are out of scope.
+Properties other than resolvability of the token URI are out of scope.
 This implies that metadata might change over time (stability).

 # Metadata functions